Convert AEST to CET

 Hour-by-Hour Time Table

-Use the visual grid and hour-by-hour table to compare AEST and CET at a glance.
-Check overlapping business hours, then export selected times with ICS download or add them to Google Calendar and Gmail.
+Use the visual hour-by-hour table to compare AEST and CET across the day.
+Scan overlapping business hours, then export selected times with ICS download or add them to Google Calendar and Gmail.

-Find suitable meeting times between AEST and CET with automatic daylight saving tracking and historical timezone updates.
-All conversions are based on the IANA timezone database for accuracy.
+Find suitable meeting times between Australian Eastern Standard Time and Central European Time with automatic daylight saving adjustment.
+Time rules and historical changes are based on the IANA timezone database for accuracy.

 How to Convert AEST to CET